 Address: 1075 Duval Street, Key West, FL 33040

-Open for lunch, dinner, and available for delivery, you’ll find pizza, seafood, and authentic Italian recipes on the lengthy menu. stuffed manicotti, fettuccine Alfredo, pasta primavera, filet mignon, surf and turf, and a wide array of other dishes featuring mussels, lobster, shrimp, and scallops.
-As you would expect, there’s an extensive list of fine wines as well.
+Open for lunch, and dinner, and available for delivery, you’ll find pizza, seafood, and authentic Italian recipes on the lengthy menu.
+Stuffed manicotti, fettuccine Alfredo, pasta primavera, filet mignon, surf and turf, and a wide array of other dishes featuring mussels, lobster, shrimp, and scallops.
+As you would expect, there’s also an extensive list of fine wines.

 See Related: Where To Stay In Miami: Best Areas & Neighborhoods